hyemiie/chatApplication/README.md

 # 💬 Tier Group Chat App (Frontend)

-A real-time chat application interface built for company teams to collaborate efficiently.
+This is a real-time chat application interface built for company teams to collaborate efficiently.
-This frontend connects to a separate Node.js + Socket.IO backend and supports multiple chat rooms to keep team discussions organized.
+This repository connects to a separate Node.js + Socket.IO backend and supports multiple chat rooms to keep team discussions organized.

 ---